-- Choose Apple (♥) > Sleep from the menu bar. - Press the power (ひ) button on the back of your iMac and click Sleep in the dialogue box that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (>u) button on your Apple Remote for 3 seconds.
+- Choose Apple (♠) > Sleep from the menu bar. - Press the power (\circlearrowleft) button on the back of your iMac. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (II) button on the optional Apple Remote for 3 seconds.